Simeon Woods Richardson

 Simeon Woods Richardson (born September 27, 2000) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
 He played for the United States national baseball team in the 2020 Summer Olympics.

+Upon his debut, he surpassed seven players for the longest last name in MLB history with 15 characters.
+This was surpassed on July 17, 2023, by Christian Encarnacion-Strand of the Cincinnati Reds, setting the new mark at 17 characters.

 Amateur career

 Woods Richardson attended Kempner High School in Sugar Land, Texas.
 He committed to attend the University of Texas at Austin to play college baseball.
-The New York Mets selected Woods Richardson with the 48th overall selection of the 2018 Major League Baseball draft.
+The New York Mets selected Woods Richardson in the second round of the 2018 Major League Baseball draft with the 48th overall selection.